Where the road ends, adventure begins.

 Wind

-To arrange lessons, simply email us ahead of your stay — we’ll connect you with trusted instructors and ensure everything’s ready for your arrival.
-We strongly recommend booking lessons early, ideally two weeks before your trip, to guarantee availability.
+To arrange lessons, email us before your stay and we’ll connect you with trusted local instructors.
+We recommend booking at least two weeks in advance to ensure availability.

-The windy season is from November through April, with the strongest and most consistent winds between November 15 and March 15.
+The primary wind season runs November through April, with the strongest and most consistent winds typically November 15–March 15.
+Wing and foil riders can expect rideable conditions across an even wider range of dates.

 Man paddleboarding in ocean, wearing sunglasses and hat, holding a paddle.